blankworker1/CTRL-P/feed.md

 Images are appended to the archive in strict time order.

+Image order is determined by timestamp, not upload time.

 ---

-## Absence Handling
+**Absence Handling**

 If an image is not captured or transmitted:

 A black frame is inserted

+The frame follows the same timestamp position

 The frame is stamped with UTC timestamp and state index

-The sequence continues
+The sequence continues without interruption.

 Absence does not pause the protocol.